GrenderG/grenderg.github.io/_posts/2015-10-01-programming_challenge_1_breaking_chocolate_problem.md

 published: true
 ---

-I have been having a lot of fun with [Codewars](www.codewars.com/r/sXy0Vg) so I've decided to create a **"Programming challenge"** section to publish some coding challenges and their solutions (of course in a spoiler, don't be naughty!) in order to check if you're right when you are done.
+I have been having a lot of fun with <a href="www.codewars.com/r/sXy0Vg">Codewars</a> so I've decided to create a **"Programming challenge"** section to publish some coding challenges and their solutions (of course in a spoiler, don't be naughty!) in order to check if you're right when you are done.
 Usually I will solve them using Java or Python, but you can use what you want.
 Let's start!

 ##The problem
 Bill is a fat and a lazy guy who loves eating chocolate, but due to his lazyness he wants to break the chocolate bar with the minimum number of breaks needed.